 General obligations of network operators

-The key provisions in the Cybersecurity Law apply to owners of network facilities, network operators and service providers.
+The key provisions in the law apply to owners of network facilities, network operators and service providers.
 These terms are not defined but these and similar terms are common in Chinese internet regulations and are intended to be given a wide construction.
 At its broadest, any company using the internet to provide a service could be captured, and several provisions indicate that this is the intended meaning.

-The Law makes it mandatory to implement technological security measures (such as anti-virus) and security management systems.
+The law makes it mandatory to implement technological security measures (such as anti-virus) and security management systems.
 At first glance these requirements appear anodyne, but they are mandatory and carry with them penalties for non-compliance of up to RMB100,000 where there are serious cyber attacks that endanger network security.

 Further requirements with respect to critical information infrastructure

-The new Law provides for operators of ‘critical information infrastructure’ to adopt enhanced cyber security measures.
+The law provides for operators of ‘critical information infrastructure’ to adopt enhanced cyber security measures.
 Critical information infrastructure is not clearly defined, but is referred to as public communication and information services, power and water utility systems, transportation systems, financial systems, public services, electronic governance and other critical information infrastructure where a cyber attack might ‘seriously endanger national security, the national welfare, and people’s livelihood, or the public interest’.

 The government proposes to introduce specific security measures for critical information infrastructure on the basis of a system of tiered protection.
 The detailed requirements remain to be released.